owanhunte/ethereum-solidity-course-updated-code/README.md

 ## Let the Code speak

 I figured that if I wanted the online courses I enrolled in to provide up-to-date code then **other developers also had to want this**.
-So, I decided to take action and just write the updated code myself, starting with the Udemy course _Ethereum and Solidity: The Complete Developer's Guide_, the one I am finding most enjoyable and acceptable.
+So, I decided to take action and just write the updated code myself, starting with the Udemy course _Ethereum and Solidity: The Complete Developer's Guide_, the one I am finding most enjoyable and acceptable so far.

 ## Repository structure

-This repository is setup as a monorepo, so as to keep the updated versions of the isolated bits of the course's code and tests well organized all within this single repository.
+This repository is being setup as a monorepo, so as to keep the updated versions of the isolated bits of the course's code and tests well organized all within a single repository.

 ### Smart Contracts